On This Day in History: August 6

 - Queen Wilhelmina of the Netherlands becomes the first reigning queen to address a joint session of the United States Congress.

-- Estonia was illegally annexed by the Soviet Union.
+- Estonia is illegally annexed by the Soviet Union.

 - Gertrude Ederle becomes the first woman to swim across the English Channel.